Blog

 The Integration Workflow

-5. Implementation monitoring.
-After deployment, we re-crawl the live page to confirm schema published correctly and Google can parse it.
-If validation fails post-deployment or search console flags errors, the system rolls back and alerts you.
-Successful updates get logged with before/after snapshots for audit trails.
+5. Post-deploy verification.
+We re-crawl the live page to confirm the schema actually published and Google can read it.
+If something breaks after deployment, the system rolls back and alerts you.
+Every update gets logged with before/after snapshots.

 The validation layer catches drift.
 If your schema stops matching your content or Google deprecates a property, we flag it and fix it before it affects your AI search visibility.